Keep Learning from your Home!

 Being stuck at home won't stop us from learning!
 Join our weekly ZOOM events every Thursday night for lessons from amazing full-time artists.
 Description below, artist lineup below that.

-All classes run from 8:00-9:00PM EST. We encourage everyone to join the ZOOM at least 5 minutes early to get everything set up.
+We encourage everyone to join the ZOOM at least 5 minutes early to get everything set up.
 Once the lesson begins, the JA team will mute your microphone, but encourage folks to groove with cams on!
 Let's dance!

 Dec 18: Movie Night!

 Grab your popcorn and join your friends at Jazz Attack 'After Hours' to watch one of the most exciting movies of the year!
 TeleParty will allow us all to watch and text chat simultaneously.

 Tensions and temperatures rise at a Chicago music studio in 1927 when fiery, fearless blues singer Ma Rainey joins her band for a recording session.
 Featuring Viola Davis, Chadwick Boseman (in his final performance), and Glynn Turman

 Dec 10: LIVE Interview with Lindy Legend Joya Jaimes